-A mainstay of American roots music for more than 30 years, Michelle Malone has built an award-winning career as a songwriter, road warrior, and modern-day guitar hero.
-Her music is ingrained in the sounds of the south, mixing the rebellious stomp of roadhouse rock & roll with the raw grit of blues, the holy-rolling rasp of gospel, the slow-motion swagger of country-soul, and the organic warmth of folk music.
-Proudly based in Atlanta, Georgia, she’s always worn her influences on her sleeve — but her music is unmistakably her own.
+A mainstay of American roots music for more than 30 years, Michelle Malone has built an award-winning career as a singer, songwriter, and road warrior.
+Her music is ingrained in the soundtrack of the American South, mixing the rebellious stomp of roadhouse rock & roll with the raw grit of blues, the holy-rolling rasp of gospel, the slow-motion sweep of country-soul, and the organic warmth of folk music.
+Proudly based in Atlanta, Georgia, she spends much of her time on the move, regularly crisscrossing the country to play 200 shows annually.

 With Fan Favorites, Vol. 1 Unplugged, Malone revisits more than a dozen songs that have become staples of her nightly gigs.
 Recorded with guitarist Doug Kees, it’s an acoustic album that trades the amplified dynamics of Malone’s studio work — a catalog that has been lauded by Rolling Stone for its “soulful ballads and rowdy, riffy blasters” — for a stripped-down sound that nods to Malone’s musical roots.
 Raised on the sounds of late-1970s folksingers like Neil Young, Linda Ronstadt, and Jackson Browne, Malone strummed her first chords on an acoustic guitar long before she plugged into an amplifier.
 Fan Favorites marks a return to those acoustic days, with Malone reinterpreting songs like “Strength For 2” (originally from 1995’s Homegrown) and “Feather in a Hurricane” (from 2005’s Debris) with help from her longtime touring partner.